What do banks do?

 FIC Products

-Foreign Exchange (Currencies)
+Foreign Exchange (FX or Currencies)

-Foreign Exchange (Currencies)
+Foreign Exchange (FX or Currencies)

 Foreign exchange markets are at the crossroads of macroeconomic policy, financial markets, and corporate activity.
 Companies and institutional investors hedge their foreign exchange risk or invest in FX as an asset class using a range of products, from linear (eg. spots and forwards) to highly complex structured instruments (eg. exotic derivatives), and precious metals.